wp-insider/affiliates-manager-plugin/wpaffiliatemanager/readme.txt

 == Changelog ==

 = 2.9.1 =
+- Fixed an issue where new affiliates could not be approved when Auto WooCommerce Affiliate Account Creation addon was active.
 - Added support for the Checkout Referrals addon which allows visitors to set the referrer or affiliate id. https://wpaffiliatemanager.com/allow-visitors-to-set-the-referrer-or-affiliate-id/
 - Integrated Affiliates Manager with the GiveWP plugin.